 You may not be able to implement certain things in your small kitchen, which is perfectly fine; the Environmental Health Inspector may still give you an exemption provided that they do not pose a risk to the safety of your product.

 Please take into account how your surroundings may affect the product.
 You may be located close to a waste dump where people are illegally dumping; maybe your neighbour has a lot of animals or pets, resulting in high pest activity, etc. If this is the case, you are responsible for implementing necessary controls to ensure the safety of your product is not compromised.

 Step 8: Contact Your Local Authority

 So now, the next step is ensuring your business is legally compliant.
-To do that, you will need to contact your local authority, normally the municipality where your business is located.
+You will need to contact your local authority, normally the municipality where your business is located.
 The relevant department would be the department of economic development and public health.
-The department of economic growth is responsible for issuing a business licence.
+The department of economic growth and development is responsible for issuing a business licence.
 In contrast, the department of public health/ community health / environmental health is responsible for administering a food permit or certificate of acceptability.